-- The Bank's accounts were tax-inspected and settled with respect to tax since the beginning of activity till the end of December 31, 2010. - Years 2011 and 2012 transferred to court. - Years 2013 till 2020 have been inspected, and the due tax was paid. - Year 2021 the inspection period was requested, and the documents were submitted to the Egyptian Tax Authority during the legal dates. - Year 2022 & 2023, the tax return was submitted to the tax authority on legal dates, and it has not yet been requested for inspection. - Year 2024, the bank's tax return is under preparation and will be submitted to the tax authority on legal dates.
+- The Bank's accounts were tax-inspected and settled with respect to tax since the beginning of activity till the end of December 31, 2010. - Years 2011 and 2012 transferred to court. - Years 2013 till 2020 have been inspected, and the due tax was paid. - Year 2021 the inspection period was requested, and the documents were submitted to the Egyptian Tax Authority during the legal dates. - Year 2022 & 2024, the tax return was submitted to the tax authority on legal dates, and it has not yet been requested for inspection.